Planning Public Access Unavailable

 Approximate timescales for processing of applications, and guidance on contacting officers and submitting applications.

-Customers are advising that statutory planning fees are anticipated to rise on the 12th December 2024, subject to legislation being approved in Scottish parliament.
+Customers are advised that statutory planning fees were increased on the 12th December 2024, following legislation being approved in the Scottish parliament.

 LDP2 has now been adopted by ߣsirÊÓƵ and Bute Council.
 For the avoidance of doubt, the ߣsirÊÓƵ and Bute Local Development Plan 2015 and its associated Supplementary Guidance March 2016 and Supplementary Guidance 2 December 2016 are superseded and no longer form part of the development plan.